abdreams/CompetitiveProgramming/README.md

 ### Explanation

-1. **Data Transformation**: Transformed the fetched data from the API response to match the table's expected format.
+1. **Storing Capital**: Added a state variable `capital` to store the capital value from the API response.
-2. **Removed Stock Name Column**: Since the response doesn't include a stock name, I removed the stock name column from the table.
+2. **Transforming Data**: Transformed the fetched data into the required format for rendering in the table.
-3. **Updated `handleAccept`**: Adjusted the function to send the allocation data in the required format when saving the portfolio.
+3. **Payload Preparation**: Updated the `handleAccept` function to prepare the payload in the required format with `pid`, `allocation`, and `capital`.
-4. **Updated `handleRowClick`**: Ensured that clicking on input or button elements within a row doesn't trigger the row click event.
+4. **Removed Stock Name Column**: Since the response doesn't include a stock name, I removed the stock name column from the table.

-This setup should now correctly handle the data from the API response and render it in the table, along with providing the required functionalities.
+This setup should now correctly handle the